-- Understand self-awareness is the first step to goal-setting and self-actualization
+- Understand self-awareness is the first step to setting goals

-- Identify, clarify and/or articulate values, limiting beliefs, interests, and strengths
+- Identify, clarify and/or articulate values, interests and strengths

-- Discover sense of identity, meaning and purpose while embracing diversity in self and others
+- Discover sense of identity, meaning and purpose while embracing diversity in yourself and others

-- Use knowledge of self and self-reflection to drive lifelong career decision-making
+- Use understanding from self-reflection to drive lifelong career decision-making

 - Investigate and connect academic interests & career options